britcbish/dsnc6290-coursework/README.md

 ## House Sale Prices

-### Using h2o.automl - StackEnsemble
+### RF, XGB, GBM, LightGBM
 This<a href= "https://github.com/britcbish/dsnc6290-coursework/blob/master/House%20Prices.ipynb" rel = "nofollow"> jupyter notebook</a> produced the predictions that we submitted for this competition.
-We used Random Forest, XG Boost, Gradient Boost Regressor(GBM), and LightGBM,  which we submited and recceived a score of .12188 - this placed us at 1313/4658 on the leaderboard at the time of our submission.
+We used Random Forest, XG Boost, Gradient Boost Regressor(GBM), and LightGBM.
+We submited the best model, LightGBM, and recceived a score of .12188 - this placed us at 1313/4658 on the leaderboard at the time of our submission.

 ![Image of House Sale Prices Contest rank](https://github.com/britcbish/dsnc6290-coursework/blob/master/HousePricesRank.PNG)
 ![Image of House Sale Prices Contest score](https://github.com/britcbish/dsnc6290-coursework/blob/master/HousePricesScore.PNG)